7 Best Drum Practice Pads For Quiet Rehearsing

 Reflexx pads have a very sleek aesthetic.
 A lot of pro drummers use these simply due to how good they look when set up on a snare drum stand.

-You get a 6-inch and a 10-inch version, but the 10-inch version is undoubtedly the better option.
-You get plenty of space to play on the surface, but it’s still small enough to pack into a backpack when you’re traveling.
+You get a 6-inch and a 10-inch version, but I ultimately found the 10-inch version to be the better option.
+It gave me plenty of space to play on the surface, but it was still small enough to pack into my backpack when traveling.

 The key feature of the Reflexx Conditioning Pad is that you get two playable surfaces.
 The one side is referred to as the Flexx side.
-It feels similar to what most drummers expect from a practice pad.
-The surface is fairly hard, and it has a lot of rebound.
+It felt similar to what most drummers expect from a practice pad.
+The surface was fairly hard, and it had a lot of rebound.

 The other side is referred to as the Workk side.
-The material here is a lot softer, and it has almost no rebound.
+The material here was a lot softer, and it had almost no rebound.
 It’s intended for resistance workouts when you want to work on your hand speed without relying on rebound.

-The resistance side of the pad is what made these Reflexx pads so popular in the first place, and it feels amazing to play on.
+The resistance side of the pad is what made these Reflexx pads so popular in the first place, and they feel great to play on.
 Another benefit is that it’s incredibly soft, so you can practice on this side when you don’t want anyone to hear your pad work.
-That makes it a great night time practice option.
+That’s what sold it for me as a great night time practice option.

 These Reflexx pads used to get released with product drops, and then they’d stop production for a while.
 This made them in high demand.
-They’re more widely distributed now due to the Zildjian acquisition.
-However, they’re still not as abundant as most other popular practice pads on the market.
+However, they are now more widely distributed now due to the Zildjian acquisition, and I recommend this as a great option to buy.

 Pros

-• Two excellent playing surfaces to choose from
+• Two excellent playing surfaces to choose from, with one for technique and the other for speed

-• Portable size yet is also comfortable to play
+• Portable size, yet it’s comfortable to play

 Cons